shawenyao/jekyll-now/_posts/2023-01-09-A-Distributed-Motion-Controlled-Lighting-System.md

 Smart plugs are next.
 These are essentially Wi-Fi-enabled switches that can be turned on or off via an API, rendering non-smart devices such as a floor lamp "smart".
 For example, TP-Link offers many choices under the brand [Kasa](https://www.kasasmart.com/us/products/smart-plugs).
 Programmatic control of the Kasa smart plugs is made possible by the [python-kasa](https://github.com/python-kasa/python-kasa) library.

 Last but certainly not least, there's the motion sensor itself.
-The HC-SR505 senor, a type of [passive infrared (PIR) sensor](https://en.wikipedia.org/wiki/Passive_infrared_sensor), can get the job done nicely.
+The HC-SR505 sensor, a type of [passive infrared (PIR) sensor](https://en.wikipedia.org/wiki/Passive_infrared_sensor) for instance, can get the job done nicely.

 ## Design 1: Motion Sensing 101